LoyolaChicagoBooks/distributedsystems/source/homework3.rst

 	- Introducing MPI or Microsoft HPC into your application
  - You will re-run your benchmark from Homework #2
  - You will write a 4-5 page paper detailing how you were able to get better performance and reliability.
- - You will present this paper before class.
+ - Presentations will be in class on April 25th and May 3rd.
+You should be prepared to discuss your paper and demonstrate your distributed approach in class.